PJK/libcbor/doc/source/api.rst

 Items containing nested items will be destroyed recursively - refcount of every nested item will be decreased by one.

-The destruction is synchronous and will possibly render any pointers to items with refcount zero invalid immediately after calling the ``decref``.
+The destruction is synchronous and might possibly render any pointers to items with refcount zero invalid immediately after calling the ``decref``.

 .. function:: void cbor_incref(cbor_item_t * item)